 On the Administrative side, all applications for the Call for Participation come in through the website.
 Jurors (usually the Steering Committee) are given a login that gives them access to the Admin side of the SGCI website.
 From there, they can vote on the applications.
+The

-The Program Coordinator notifies applicants of acceptance or rejection, through an automated email.
+Executive Director notifies applicants of acceptance or rejection, through an automated email.

-In the Call for Participants, note that individuals may only present on one panel, inkubator, or demonstration, plus one themed portfolio.
+In the Call for Participants, note that individuals may only present on one panel, Inkubator, or demonstration, plus one themed portfolio.
 SGCI will assist in cross-checking the participant lists.
 Also, proposals for similar topics may be combined or ask artists to modify their proposals to more closely fit the desired theme.

-Presenter's bio will be visible on the website and in the conference app, pulled from the member's self-maintained profile.
-Event Organizers will maintain their own event web page, and are responsible for including the event abstract and list of participants.
-A month before the conference, send a reminder to Event Organizers to check their listing for typos or any edits.
+Presenter's bio will be visible on the website and in the program, requested or pulled from the member's self-maintained profile.
+Event Organizers will be responsible for providing information on their event including the abstract and list of participants, and alerting the Steering Committee or Executive Director of any necessary changes.
+All information should be finalized by six weeks prior to the conference.